This 7-ingredient pork rub recipe is sweet and savory all at the same time and will quickly become your go-to pork dry rub.

 Why you’ll love it!

-- is the perfect amount of savory and sweet
+- This pork rub is the perfect amount of savory and sweet.

-- is 100% is our favorite pork rub for ALL cuts of pork.
+- This pork rub recipe is 100% our favorite pork rub for ALL cuts of pork.

 7-Ingredient Pork Dry Rub